 Amount of Beneficial Ownership (1)

 Immediately Prior to This Offering Immediately After This Offering (2)

 Name and Address of Beneficial Owner (3) Number of Shares Percent Number of Shares Percent

 American Capital Strategies, Ltd. 100(4) 100% (5)

-Malon Wilkus
+Malon Wilkus -

 John R. Erickson -

-Ira J. Wagner
+Ira J. Wagner -

-Samuel A. Flax -
+Samuel A. Flax - -

+Russell J. Jeffrey -

-Alvin N. Puryear
+Alvin N. Puryear -

+Morris A. Davis - (6)

+Randy E. Dobbs - - (6)

 - (6)

-(6)

-(6)

-All executive officers and directors as a group (persons)
+All executive officers and directors as a group ( persons)

-^{} Less than 1%.
+\ Less than 1%.

-- all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Assume no exercise of the underwriters' over-allotment option. - The address of American Capital Strategies, Ltd. and each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (4) Consists of shares purchased by American Capital in connection with our initial capitalization. - (5) Includes shares purchased by American Capital at the initial public offering price (in an aggregate amount of \$50 million) of our common stock and shares of restricted common stock to be issued to American Capital under the terms of the management agreement pursuant to one of our equity incentive plans. - (6) Consists of shares of restricted common stock to be granted to this independent director pursuant to one of our equity incentive plans.
+- In accordance with SEC rules, beneficial ownership includes: - all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Assume no exercise of the underwriters' over-allotment option. - (3) The address of American Capital Strategies, Ltd. and each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (4) Consists of shares purchased by American Capital in connection with our initial capitalization. - (5) Includes shares purchased by American Capital at the initial public offering price (in an aggregate amount of \$50 million) of our common stock and shares of restricted common stock to be issued to American Capital under the terms of the management agreement pursuant to one of our equity incentive plans.

+(6) Consists of shares of restricted common stock to be granted to this independent director pursuant to one of our equity incentive plans.